machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 > <i><small>Machinat framework API in different scopes.</small></i>

-Combining both API reduces the complexity for cross-platform experiences while keeping the capability to use **all the features of all the platforms**.
-This is the core design concept of Machinat, and you can apply this pattern everywhere in the framework.
+Combining both API reduces the complexity for building cross-platform experiences, at the same time, keeps the capability to use **all the features of all the platforms**.
+This is the core design concept of Machinat, and you can use this pattern everywhere in the framework.

 ### Cross-platform UI